 Emily Herzlin is a writer and editor with a particular love for memoir, poetry, and playwriting.
 She received her MFA in Nonfiction Writing from Columbia University in 2012, and attended the Summer Writing Program at Naropa University in 2012.
 Emily is interested in the role of mindfulness in the creative process, and teaches mindfulness workshops for writers at the Interdependence Project and other arts organizations in NYC.
 Publications include USA Today, The Island Review, Shambhala Publications The Under 35 Project, The Women’s International Perspective, and Crescendo City.

 Emily began practicing mindfulness meditation in 2003 to help her cope with chronic illness.
 She has been a student at the Interdependence Project (IDP) since 2005, and is also a graduate of IDP's Yearlong Immersion and Instructor Training Program.
-She teaches workshops and retreats at IDP.
+She teaches workshops, retreats, and teacher trainings at IDP.

 Currently Emily works as a Mind-Body Therapist at Weill Cornell Medicine's Integrative Health and Wellbeing Program.
 She worked as a Mind-Body Therapist at Memorial Sloan Kettering from 2016-2018.

-Emily is working on a collection of essays and a book about her obsession with 19th century Irish playwright John Millington Synge and the Aran Islands.
+Emily is working on a collection of teachings about mindfulness and Judaism, a book about her obsession with 19th century Irish playwright John Millington Synge and the Aran Islands.
 Emily won the Columbia University Interdisciplinary Arts Council Grant for work on this project.

-Currently, Emily is participating in the 16-month Jewish Mindfulness Meditation Teacher Training through the Institute for Jewish Spirituality.
+Emily is a graduate of the 16-month Jewish Mindfulness Meditation Teacher Training through the Institute for Jewish Spirituality.
 She offers meditation practice for Malkhut, a Jewish community in Western Queens.